Institutionalization of children with disabilities in Russia: Soviet ideology of institutionalization

 In 1917, the Russian Revolution resulted in Soviet ideology that centered around the idea of creating a society free of anomalies.
 As such, children born with disabilities were considered "defective", and the policy on "defectology" was developed through resolutions passed by the Council of Ministers of the USSR.
 According to law, parents had to send their children to institutions, as familial care was viewed as inadequate for the upbringing of children with special needs; the state found it necessary to correct such disabilities, and the provision of necessary treatment was promised.
 Such policies were influenced by Lev Vygotsky's Institute of Defectology, which was based on the idea that all children should be corrected to have normal functioning.
 If they were unable to participate and meet the requirements of "normal" standards when attending school, they were considered to be "uneducable" and were subject to a life of institutionalization, isolated and segregated from the public.
 Schools did not have the flexibility to adjust to their needs.
 The establishment of social segregation was widely accepted, and a distinct separation between individuals with disabilities and the rest of society was part of everyday life in Russia.
 Early isolation of these individuals was not specific to the early years, as it continued unto adult life due to laws that grouped citizens with disabilities into one area of employment, further alienating them from society.

 Effects of institutionalization on children

 The 1998 report "Findings and Recommendations of a UNICEF Sponsored Fact-finding Mission to the Russian Federation" found instances of children left neglected and constricted with restraints, as well as cases of stereotypies, such as self-inflicted physical harm and rocking in Russian institutions.
 Also observed was the confinement of children to a bed-ridden state for hours and days and the segregation of older children into separate institutional classrooms, where they were subject to inadequate education.
 The report attributed such conditions to lack of necessary resources and overworked staff, who are unable to provide the necessary care to all children.
+Institutionalized children were often confined to their beds or cribs by staff if the child was considered contagious of an infectious disease or if they were too weak to be moved from their bed.
+Children of highest concern to orphanage administrators were forcefully bed-ridden and often restricted with rags of fabric to cribs in designated "lying-down rooms".
+Its common that a disabled child in an institution is considered contagious because of their mental conditions including children diagnosed with schizophrenia.
+Orphanage staff neglect the children with the belief that care will "spoil" the children (Human Rights Watch report).
+Children are left deprived of experiencing being outdoors and being given emotional attention.

 Research related to institutional care has been conducted in various European countries and found that these types of environments lead to a plethora of negative consequences.
 The following are common effects: